Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/templating.rst

   Else, the chain of the template containing the first created bones will be mapped to the selected strokes, and the other chains will just be "copied" *as is*, without any modification.
-- This tool maps the same chain of bones on all selected strokes, so you can't use multiple strokes to map a multi-chains template - you will rather get a whole set of new bones for each selected stroke!
+- This tool maps the same chain of bones on all selected strokes, so you cannot use multiple strokes to map a multi-chains template - you will rather get a whole set of new bones for each selected stroke!
 - If you have strokes only made of straight segments, they must have *at least* as much segments as there are bones in the template chain